 Title Human Anatomy & Physiology II

 Code 4ZOL122 Department Zoology

 Prerequisites None Co-requisites None

-Aim To provide students with the underlying theory of the different Human
+Aim To provide studer nts with the underlying theory of the different Human

 Anatomy and Phys siology components and processes associated with these

-concepts related to these topics.
+topics.
+To discuss Clinical and Pathological concepts related to these topics.

+nderstand and be able to Anatomy and Physiological (Control of the Anatomy and Physiological of the Anatomy and be able to the Anatomy and be able to the Anatomy and be able to the Anatomy and be able to the Anatomy and be able to the Anatomy and be able to the Anatomy and be able to the Anatomy and be able to the Anatomy and be able to the Anatomy and be able to the Anatomy and be able to the Anatomy and be able to the Anatomy and Balantin an to apply the practical aspects of

+Content 0, 1

+Content , ves of this module will have a ctical knowledge of the following

+of Human Anatomy and S S

+• i flysiology.

+RespirationDigestion and metabolism

+Muscles and movement

+stem, homeostasis and osmoregulation

+tic system ooo.oga.ao

+logy and body defense

-to apply the practical aspects of gy topics.
+Reproduction: the continuation of Life

+Endocrine system

-Content the different Human Anatomy and Physiology topics.
-Students achieving the objectives of this module will have a fundamental theoretical and practical knowledge of the following aspects of Human Anatomy and Physiology: Respiration Digestion and metabolism Muscles and movement Renal system, homeostasis and osmoregulation Lymphatic system Immunology and body defense Reproduction: the continuation of Life
+Outcomes Students achieving the objectives of this module will have a fundamental

-Outcomes Students achieving the objectives of this module will have a fundamental theoretical and practical knowledge of the above aspects of Human Anatomy & Physiology.
+theoretical and practical knowledge of the above aspects of Human Anatomy

+& Physiology.

 Assessment 50% Continuous Assessment Mark

-/ 1000001110111 f module exam (3 hours)
+50% Formal end of module exam (3 hours)

-DP Requirement 40% Continuous A •
+DP Requirement 40% Continuous Assessment Mark

-80% Attendance a t Practical's.
+80% Attendance at Practical's.